JustHelixia/mkdocs/docs/pihole.md

 If you own a domain you can your domain name with CNAME records.
 This will handle your domain requests locally.

-1. Navigate to SYSTEM -> Settings -> Local DNS Records
+1. Navigate to **SYSTEM -> Settings -> Local DNS Records**
 2. Under List of local DNS records you can add your domain(s)
 3. Insert your domain name under Domain.
    Point to your reverse proxy by inserting the IP-address in the IP-column.
+   Example domain: helixeus-it.nl
 4. Under List of local CNAME records you can add your subdomains unfortunately wildcards do not work when you add a subdomain.
    Example: docs.helixeus-it.nl
 5. Then point the subdomain to your desired domain by inserting it in the target

 ## Unbound configuration
 To find what Unbound exactly is you can check out [the Pi-Hole documentation about Unbound](https://docs.pi-hole.net/guides/dns/unbound/)
 Perform the installation in the terminal of your PiHole instance.
 1. `sudo apt install unbound`
 2. `wget https://www.internic.net/domain/named.root -qO- | sudo tee /var/lib/unbound/root.hints`
 3. Create the following file - `sudo /etc/unbound/unbound.conf.d/pi-hole.conf
 4. Copy text below to add the basis configuration:

 ```conf
 server:
     # If no logfile is specified, syslog is used